andornaut/filectrl/README.md

 ### Configuration

-The configuration is read from the following locations in order:
+The configuration is drawn from the first of the following:

 1. The path specified by the command line option: `--config-path`
 1. The default path, if it exists: `~/.config/filectrl/config.toml`
 1. The built-in [default configuration](./src/app/default_config.rs)

+Run `filectrl --write-config` to write the default config to `~/.config/filectrl/config.toml`.

 ### Keyboard controls